jnpark3/Edge_Classification_With_GNNs/README.md

 utils/dataStorage.py
 ```

-Contains the class `dataStorage`, which is used for storing graph data obtained from files.
+Contains the class `DataStorage`, which is used for storing graph data obtained from files.
 This class extends the class described in the task document by adding a method to append to the graph list, and also performing an automatic 80-20 train-test split of the provided dataset.
 New methods were added to support this split functionality.

 ```
 utils/model.py